joffrey-bion/chrome-devtools-kotlin/protocol/README.md

 There are 2 kinds of "target types":

-* the "protocol" target types are the ones that are used in the protocol for the `TargetInfo.type` field, but besides that they don't translate to Kotlin target types in this library, because they don't offer different capabilities on the server.
+* the "protocol" target types are the ones that are used in the protocol for the `TargetInfo.type` field.
+They define real-life types of targets (`page`, `iframe`, `worker`), but they don't all differ in their capabilities on the server.
+  For this reason, they don't correspond one-to-one to Kotlin interfaces in this library.
 * the "DevTools agent host" types directly relate to Chromium's implementation, which means they represent the target types based on their capabilities (the domains they support).
 This is why they are represented by `*Target` interfaces in the Kotlin code generation of this library.
+  Each of those can handle one or more "protocol" target types.
+For example the Chromium target type "RenderFrame" is the implementation handling the `page`, `iframe` and `webview` target types from the protocol.

 The list of "protocol" target types is effectively defined by the set of `const char DevToolsAgentHost::kTypeX[]` [constants in Chromium's source](https://source.chromium.org/chromium/chromium/src/+/main:content/browser/devtools/devtools_agent_host_impl.cc;l=126-140).